 I’m gonna tell you a secret: sometimes I get a little hungry for a happy ending.
-Ugly girls with no marketable skills and borderline lesbian tendencies get to swoon over sparkley vampires and Mexican werewolves.
+Socially awkard girls with no marketable skills and borderline lesbian tendencies get to swoon over sparkley hipster vampires and LatinX werewolves.
 Women of a certain age have Nancy Meyers romantic dramedies with terrible overhead lighting and self-hating female leads.
-For me, escapism is imagining a world where gays can live happily ever after in functional relationships with a craftsman homes and reasonable taxation.
-While it’s wicked awesome that Milk and Brokeback Mountain can make piles of money and get progressive soccer moms to feel like they’re reaching out to minorities – these movies still make a martyr of the homo.
-Can we ever live happily ever after?
+For me, escapism is imagining a world where gays can live happily ever after in functional relationships (if they so desire) with a craftsman homes and reasonable taxation for representation.

-Jesse Eisenberg and Christina Ricci are siblings touched by The Wolf.
+Jesse Eisenberg and Christina Ricci are siblings who are touched by The Wolf.
 Christina wears ill-fitting business suits and styles her hair in a bun to imply that their parents are dead.
 Like Judy Greer and Portia DeRossi (who also ham it up in Cursed), Christina doesn’t exist without a gay audience.
-She is by no means a good actress, making a lot of faces and indicating everything.
-She is drawn to emotionally distant men (amen) and, for some inexplicable reason, men are drawn to her.
-Pacey from Dawson’s Creek is her boyfriend and he has perpetual stubble on his face to indicate that he is a werewolf.
+Her performance counters realism.
+Always mindful of her deaf fans, she makes a lot of faces and indicates everything.
+She is drawn to emotionally distant men (amen) and men are drawn to her.
+Pacey from Dawson’s Creek is her boyfriend and he has perpetual stubble on his face as to indicate that he is a werewolf.
 Milo Ventimiglia is the captain of the high school wrestling team.
-He drives a camaro (when camaros were still hot) and he’s in love with Jesse Eisenberg.
-They pretend to compete for the attention of an anorexic girl to make her feel better about herself, it’s very sweet, but they really just want to wrestle with each other.
-When push comes to shove, Milo comes out to Jesse and, together, they fend off the werewolf hoards and still have time to go out on the town with Lance Bass and his obnoxious friends.
+He drives a camaro and he’s in love with Jesse Eisenberg.

 Wednesday, November 18, 2009